-The Totoaba, Totoaba macdonaldi, whose common Spanish name also Totoaba, is the largest member of the Croaker or Sciaenidae Family, known collectively as “Berrugatas and Corvinas” in Mexico.
+The Totoaba, Totoaba macdonaldi, whose common Spanish name is also Totoaba, is the largest member of the Croaker or Sciaenidae Family, known collectively as Berrugatas or Corvinas in Mexico.

-The Totoaba reach a maximum length of 200 cm (6.5 feet) and 100 kg (220 pounds) but fish approaching that size have vanished.
-They are a demersal species found in shallow coastal waters at depths up to 80 feet.
-This species is endemic to the Eastern Pacific, and is only found in the central and northern half of the Sea of Cortez.
-They enter river basins in the early spring to spawn and specifically the Colorado River Basin.
+The Totoabas are a demersal species found in shallow coastal waters at depths up to 80 feet.
+They reach a maximum length of 200 cm (6.5 feet) and 100 kg (220 pounds) but fish approaching that size have now vanished.
+This species is endemic to the Eastern Pacific and is only found in the central and northern half of the Sea of Cortez.
+They enter river basins, specifically the Colorado River Basin, in the early spring to spawn.
 After spawning the adults migrate back south along the west coast of the mainland while juveniles remain in the upper Gulf for two years before commencing the migration pattern.
 Adults mainly feed on large crabs and sardines, and juveniles feed on small fish and small benthic organisms, such as amphipods, shrimp, and crabs.
-They have life spans of up to 25 years.
+They have a lifespan of up to 25 years.

 The Totoaba can be confused with a series of other Croakers including the Gulf Corvina, Cynoscion othonopterus, the Orangemouth Corvina, Cynoscion xanthulus, the Scalyfin Corvina, Cynoscion squamipinni, the Shortfin Corvina, Cynoscion parvipinnis, and the Yellowtail Corvina, Cynoscion stolzmanni, however, each of these Croakers have pectoral fins that are equal in length or shorter than their pelvic fins.